 Git is not a Local Version Control System (LVCS) that saves file changes in a unique format on a local hard disk — without any collaborative support.

 It is also not a Central Version Control System (CVCS) that stores all its versioned files centrally on a single server.

 Git is a Distributed Version Control System (DVCS) that allows clients to clone an entire project’s repository onto their disk.

-Additionally, many DVCS — including Git — have remote repositories (i.e., an online folder) that foster collaborative work on projects with anyone, anywhere, at any time.
+Additionally, many DVCS — including Git — have remote repositories (i.e., an online folder) that foster collaborative work on projects with anyone, anywhere, anytime.

-.git repository gets all the files, commits, and branches in that repository.
+.git repository gets distributed to will get all the files, commits, and branches in that repository.

 What is a Remote Repository?

 A remote repository refers to a duplicated copy of a project’s

 .git repository hosted elsewhere — be it on the internet, a network somewhere else, or on a different location on your computer.

 Remote repositories are like any local directory — in that, they are just folders.